- Health Concerns

 Here's the thing: all of us have unique genetic dispositions that dictate how much feedback we receive from our organs.
 But by and large, all of us do experience warning symptoms, the most common symptoms of gastrointestinal distress being stomach pain, bloating, constipation, diarrhea, and excessive gas.
 Mucous or blood in the stools are more obvious signs of an unhappy GI tract.

-Rather than carefully consider which foods are the root cause of these and other common symptoms, many of us come to accept them as being normal, or just nuisances that are easily brushed away with over-the-counter or prescription meds.
+Rather than carefully consider which foods are the root causes of these and other common symptoms, many of us come to accept them as being normal, or just annoyances that are easily brushed away with over-the-counter or prescription meds.

-If you experience stomach discomfort in any form after a meal, you need to consider the possibility that your GI tract may not be able to properly digest something you ate.
+If you experience stomach discomfort in any form after a meal, it's important to consider the possibility that your GI tract may not be able to properly digest something you ate.

 Sounds simple, right?